Blue-Giant/MscaleDNN_tf1/README.md

 Based on the class of Python, we have reconstructed the all codes for MscaleDNN architecture and submitted them in url https://github.com/Blue-Giant/MscaleDNN_tf1Class

- By means of the package of Pytorch, the corresponding codes of MscaleDNN can be found in url  by means of the package of Pytorch
+ By means of the package of Pytorch, the corresponding codes of MscaleDNN can be found in url https://github.com/Blue-Giant/MscaleDNN_torch

 It is need to point that the performance of class-based MscaleDNN is inferior to that of nonclass-based MscaleDNN.
 This is an open question.